seirana/RL-Path-Reinforcement-Learning-for-Pathway-Steering/README.md

 ## 🧪 7.
 Expected Results

+After training on the drug–gene–pathway network, using (1) PSC WES risk genes and
+(2) PSC disease-relevant pathways (immune and fibrosis),

-You should see:
+you should observe:

-- increasing episodic return for DQN
+- Stable learning behavior of the DQN agent, with increasing episodic return as the policy improves.

-- DQN achieves better final “health distance” than greedy under the same step budget
+- Improved pathway control compared to random or greedy baselines, measured as a larger reduction in PSC-associated pathway activity under the same step budget.

-- interpretable sequences of drugs (actions) that cover disease pathways
+- Ordered sequences of drugs (rather than a flat ranking), reflecting the fact that pathway states change after each intervention.

+- Biologically interpretable drug orders, where early drugs tend to target immune/inflammatory pathways and later drugs increasingly affect fibrosis or tissue remodeling pathways.

+- Coverage of PSC disease mechanisms, showing that the learned policy preferentially selects drugs whose targets overlap PSC risk genes and PSC-enriched pathways.

+- Overall, the trained model produces state-dependent treatment sequences that demonstrate how drug order matters when pathway activity evolves over time.